Shaping the Future of Subsea Telecoms

 Sustainable Subsea Networks

-Strategic Resilience Project
+Strategic Resilience

-Enhancing network security and reliability, with a focus on the Caribbean.
+Mobilizing critical research and education to enhance network security and reliability, with a focus on the Caribbean.

 Sustainable Subsea Networks

 Our first phase of the project, from 2021-2023, generated a Report on Best Practices in Subsea Telecommunications Cable Sustainability, and the first Congress on Sustainability in the subsea industry at SubOptic 2023.
-In the second phase of the project, from 2023-2025, we are pleased to release the following documents that support metrics in subsea cable sustainability.

 Sustainable Subsea Networks Map